For a better experience, keep your browser up to date. Check here for latest versions.

 June 7, 2019

-You may have heard of First Nations, Métis, and Inuit Peoples becoming more self-governing, having increased jurisdiction over their lands, and even developing a new “nation-to-nation relationship” between Canada and Indigenous Peoples.
+You may have heard of First Nations, Métis, and Inuit becoming more self-governing, having increased jurisdiction over their lands, and even developing a new “nation-to-nation relationship” with Canada.
 But has anything come out of this “renewed relationship”?
 Or is Canada continuing to just “manage the problem”?

 From an Indigenous perspective power lies in the collective, not the individual, and rushing to untangle complicated relationships leads to disappointing results.
 We all have a personal responsibility to tackle deeper systemic issues together otherwise we will continue cycles that help no one.